pozzanders/prompt-eng-hackathon/README.md

 ### Structured Output
 The class `ProfanityClassifierBot` in [chatbot.py](src/chatbot.py) is an example implementation of how to use an LLM as a guardrail.
-To make this approach reliable will use a feature called [**structured output**](https://platform.openai.com/docs/guides/structured-outputs).
+To make this approach reliable we use a feature called [**structured output**](https://platform.openai.com/docs/guides/structured-outputs).
 Essentially, we are enforcing the LLM to return its answer in a given format, namely a Json structure.
 To make the definitions of such a structure easy we also use `pydantic`'s `BaseModel` class to define our own class.
 Two classes are already implemented in [schema.py](src/schema.py):